tamagui/tamagui/next.md

 ---

+- seems like styledContext not overriding defaultVariant

+- useDidFinishSSR can avoid re-renders when disableSSR: true
+  - make it export a `disable()` helper we call from tamagui

 - Select is using focusScope which React.Children.only erroring in most usages
   - we should try and redo FocusScope to not cloneElement at all and instead wrap with an element + display: contents